NHSDigital/integration-adaptor-mhs/mhs/mhs-adaptor-dev-notes.md

 Create a new release within GitHub, specifying the tag as the version to use (e.g. 1.2.9), and the target being the commit you identified.
 Click on the "Generate release notes" button and this will list all the current changes from the recent commit.

-CD into `released scripts` folder and update the `/release.sh`, changing the `BUILD_TAG` value to match the release created above.
+Click the "Publish release" button, this will start an automated GitHub Actions workflow to publish the images to Dockerhub for the new version.

-Update the `CHANGELOG.md` file, copying the release information within the GitHub release.
+Update the `CHANGELOG.md` file, adding a new version header for all the changes being released.
 Raise a PR for your changes.

-Once your changes have been merged, log into DockerHub using the credentials stored within our AWS accounts Secrets Manager, secret name `nhsdev-dockerhub-credentials` in London region.
-Go to AWS Management Console > Secrets Manager then find the option 'retrieve keys'.

-If you have not created a release before then you will first need to create a new docker builder instance using `docker buildx create --use`.

-Execute `./release.sh`.

-Log out of DockerHub.